Mozambique Food and Drink

 Things to know:

 Tipping is not very common outside major tourist areas.
-When in tourist areas like Maputo, around 5% (depending on quality of service) is standard.
+When in tourist areas like Maputo, around 5% (depending on the quality of service) is standard.

 Mozambique Travel Information